-In other words, dopamine games aren’t only played to fool other people, most dopamine games are played by people who don’t want to know that they’re fooling themselves.
-Dopamine games are so effective that they make it possible for everyone, including neuroscientists, to avoid learning about how dopamine is keeping them from learning about how dopamine works.
+In other words, dopamine games aren’t only played to fool others, most dopamine games are played by people who don’t want to know they’re fooling themselves.
+Dopamine games are so effective they make it possible for neuroscientists to avoid learning how dopamine keeps them from learning about how dopamine works.

-My attempts to raise dopamine awareness have taught me that people instinctively start playing dopamine games as soon as the topic turns to how dopamine manipulates behavior.
-The difference is that clever people play clever games and dull people play dull games.
+My attempts to raise dopamine awareness have taught me how people instinctively start playing dopamine games as soon as the topic turns to how dopamine manipulates behavior.
+The difference is clever types play ingenious games and dimwits play obvious games.

 Why?
-Because, to varying degrees, we’re all dopamine addicts and the last thing addicts want to do is think about anything that threatens to get in the way of feeding dopamine-induced cravings.
+Because, to varying degrees, we’re all dopamine addicts and the last thing addicts are interested in thinking about is anything that threatens to get in the way of feeding dopamine-induced cravings.
 It doesn’t matter if the cravings are fed with dopamine-triggering drugs, food, sex, gambling, money, religion, safety/power, acceptance/peer approval/attention, or esteem/status — addicts simply do not want to know anything that threatens their dopamine flow.
-For example, just as junkies can be counted on to be totally turned on by dopamine-induced expectations of scoring heroin and completely turned off by dopamine-depleting expectations associated with learning about the dangers of addiction, esteem addicts can be counted on to be totally turned on by esteem elevating / dopamine-triggering deceptions and completely turned off by esteem deflating / dopamine-depleting facts.
-Same dopamine = same behavior.

 Look How Much I Already Know About Dopamine

-Variations of LHMIAKAD include: I’ve Heard It All Before, I’m Much Smarter Than You, and Let’s Talk About My Favorite Topic, Me.
+Variations of LHMIAKAD include: I’ve Heard It All Before, I’m Much Smarter Than You, and You Can’t Teach Me Anything.

-That’s Interesting is even more interesting than LHMIAKAD because it provides artful players with a strategy to avoid learning about an “interesting” neurotransmitter by slyly segueing to another topic.
+That’s Interesting is even more interesting than LHMIAKAD because it provides artful players with a strategy to avoid learning about an interesting neurotransmitter by slyly segueing to a less threatening topic.

-If significant research linked specific irrational behaviors to a serous cancer, millions would be frantically learning what the symptoms were.
-But when it comes to understanding how a common brain disease (i.e. unacknowledged dopamine-induced addictions) is responsible for every man-made crisis, it only takes two words, That’s Interesting, to avoid a threatening topic.
+If research linked an irrational behavior to a serous cancer, millions would be frantically learning about the symptoms.
+Yet when it comes to understanding how a common brain disease (i.e. unacknowledged dopamine-induced addictions) is responsible for every man-made crisis, it only takes two words, That’s Interesting, to change the subject.